 If I had one wish, it would be to heal the world.

-That wish is the yearning deep inside that drives my own business… of course, it’s a rather lofty goal for a single person.
-Which is why I’ve dedicated my life to helping others (like you!) who also want to heal the world.
+That wish is the Big Why that drives my own business.
+Of course, it’s a lofty goal for one person working alone.
+Which is why I’ve dedicated my life to helping other people (like you!) who also want to heal the world.

 Together we can build a movement, powered by small business owners who care as much about having a positive impact on the world as they do about creating a thriving business.

-There was one other thing I knew; whatever I ended up doing, I wanted to do it in my own business.
+But whatever it was I ended up doing, I definitely wanted to do it in my own business.

 I’d seen my mother struggle with trying to make a difference as a school teacher, and her frustration at being blocked and devalued by the politics of the school system.
 I’d seen her leave teaching to open her own store, where she was able to blend her teaching skills with a passion for the fiber arts, becoming a respected member of a unique community.

-And the more I studied entrepreneurship, the more I realized that “being your own boss” can give dreamers like myself the power to blend making a living with making a difference.
+The more I studied coaching, and small business, the more I realized that “being your own boss” can give dreamers like myself the power to blend making a living with making a difference.

 As an entrepreneur, you have a direct connection to the people you’re helping, and no one “above” you telling you what you can or can’t do.